 What we like: Versatile, lightweight, and affordable.

 Black Diamond’s HotForge and HotWire below are great options for sport climbers, but for trad climbers looking to streamline their setup, the MiniWire is one of our favorite quickdraws.
-MiniWire carabiners are a relatively new addition to Black Diamond’s lineup, combining a sub-1-ounce weight with a generous 21-millimeter gate opening.
+MiniWire carabiners are an ultralight addition to Black Diamond’s lineup, combining a sub-2-ounce weight with a generous 21-millimeter gate opening.
 And instead of the rigid dogbone design of many draws here, the MiniWire has a thin, flexible build.
 All in all, it’s a great pick for longer routes when it’s more important to have a lightweight rack than a robust draw for hangdogging.

 With a 12-centimeter dogbone, the MiniWire clocks in at a lightweight 53 grams.
-It's also relatively affordable (when you’re buying 12 draws, the cost quickly adds up), and the large carabiners are easy to operate.
+It's also relatively affordable (important because when you’re buying 12 draws, the cost quickly adds up), and the large carabiners are easy to operate.
 You do get what you pay for though—the MiniWire does not have a keylock closure (on the flip side, this matters less when you’re clipping cams instead of bolts), and the dogbone isn't super stiff, making it more difficult to reach a far-off bolt.
-For a nice middle ground, it’s worth considering Black Diamond’s LiteWire Quickdraw ($20; 73 g), which combines a similarly streamlined dogbone with slightly bigger carabiners, making it a better ultralight option for those with large hands.
+For a nice middle ground, it’s worth considering Black Diamond’s LiteWire Quickdraw ($20 and 73 g for the 12 cm), which combines a similarly streamlined dogbone with slightly bigger carabiners, making it a better ultralight option for those with large hands.

 See the Black Diamond MiniWire